The airport and the environment

 We believe our sustainability measures will be some of the most far-reaching commitments to minimise environmental impacts ever put forward by a UK airport.

 As the owner of the airport, we have influence over the emissions which arise from ground operations.
 These areas are also where the solutions which will enable low- and zero-carbon emissions are most well established.

-By 2030, working in partnership with the airport’s operator, we will ensure that our ground operations are Carbon Neutral.
+By 2040, we will ensure that our ground operations are Net Zero carbon.